speranskydanil/docview/README.md

 * Dim the lights (adds `dark` class to body).
 * Next and Prev buttons, setting current page.
 * Rotating (in the Inspect mode).
+* Download and Print buttons (in the Inspect mode).
 * Intellectual loading of images, determining the viewport, and loading only what you are looking at.
 * Nice UX.